KenKundert/rlc_chart/README.rst

     in centimeters.
 Etc.

-In addition, many SVG parameters can be passed into *RLC_Chart*, in which case they are simple passed on to *svgwrite*.
+In addition, many SVG parameters can be passed into *RLC_Chart*, in which case they are simply passed on to *svgwrite*.

 Generally, *RLC_Chart* is the argument of a *with* statement.
 If you choose not to do this, then you must explicitly call the *close* method yourself.
 Other